Standard Data for All Calls

 Standard Input Data

-A given API call has two fundamental kinds of information you need to send: Data that is common to all API calls, and data that is used only in a particular call to fulfill that call's purpose.
+Any traditional API call has two fundamental kinds of information you need to send: data that is common to all calls in that API, and data that is specific to that particular call to fulfill that call's purpose.

 UTF-8 Character Set

 Applications must use the UTF-8 encoding scheme (not ISO-8859-1).
 All applications must validate text strings specified in the body of each request to make sure the characters are UTF-8 compliant.
 It is not enough to simply transmit information to eBay in UTF-8 format; you must convert the characters provided by users (e.g. in item descriptions, street addresses, names of persons) to UTF-8 if they were received in a non-UTF-8 charset (e.g. from a browser for which the encoding was not UTF-8) or stored in your database in a non-UTF-8 charset.

 See the Working with UTF-8 checklist article in the Developers Program Knowledge Base for additional information.

 The eBay marketplace you specify in your requests affects the business logic and validation rules that are applied to the request.
 For example, the eBay US marketplace and the eBay Germany marketplace follow different rules due to differences between US and EU law, buyer behavior, and other factors.

 Where to Specify the Target Site (XML and SOAP)